bandprotocol/bandchain-docs-archived/docs/technical-specifications/obi.md

 ## OBI Schema Examples

-Below is an example OBI schema of an oracle script to fetch the price of a cryptocurrency, which is then multiplied by a specific multiplier.
+Below is an example OBI schema of an oracle script to fetch a cryptocurrency price, which is then multiplied by a specific multiplier.
 The OBI itself schema consists of two internal schemas, one for the inputs to the oracle script and the other for the output.

-- The input is a struct with two fields: a string symbol and a u64 multiplier.
+- The input consists with two fields: a string symbol and a u64 multiplier.
-- The output is a struct with two fields: a u64 final price and a vector of struct each has string name and u64 timestamp.
+- The output consists with two fields: a u64 final price and a vector of struct each has string name and u64 timestamp.

 ```json
 # Compact OBI representation...